Toyota Corolla (E160): New Zealand

-Facelift
+Facelifts

 In April 2015, Toyota released the facelift versions of the Corolla Axio and Corolla Fielder in Japan.
 This version featured a raised front bumper, revised headlamps with LED projector lens and grille, revised front fenders, revised tail lamps and "Toyota Safety Sense" collision avoidance system.

 On 10 October 2017, Toyota released a second facelift to the Corolla Axio and Corolla Fielder in Japan.
 This version featured a revised front bumper and grille, an intelligent clearance sonar (parking support brake) and standard "Toyota Safety Sense".